 The studios previous movie, the wondrous My Neighbor Totoro, was a box office flop in Japan.
 Producer Toshio Suzuki paved the way for Totoro to be released as a double feature alongside Grave of the Fireflies.
 This was a collaborative effort from each movie’s respective publisher, Tokuma Shoten and Shinchosha.
 Of the two, Totoro faired disastrously.
-It is incredible to think that a movie so synonymous with western movie-goers today, arguably Ghibli’s jewel in the crown, might never have reached the west if not for their next production.
+It is incredible to think that a movie so synonymous with western anime fans today, arguably Ghibli’s jewel in the crown, might never have reached the west if not for their next production.

 The late 80’s were a period of high-risk for anime feature films.
 Budgets were getting bigger, the movies more grand in scope and ideas, even experimental.
-In the previous year, 1988, Akira, one of the most popular anime movies of all time in the west, was itself a commercial failure at the box office.
+In the previous year, 1988, Akira, one of the most popular anime movies of all time in the west, was itself a commercial failure at the box office in Japan.
 Kiki’s budget (800 million yen) just a year later was actually higher than Akira’s (700 million yen).
 Akira however was already on the western radar, and would be distributed overseas shortly after Kiki’s release.
 Even with three undeniably excellent movies in their repertoire, Studio Ghibli was yet to truly establish itself commercially.

 As a way to build up hype for their next movie, My Neighbor Totoro was placed on Japanese television for the first time in 1989.
 With that came promotional material for the upcoming Kiki’s Delivery Service.
 The studio promoted the film on the TV station NTV, including interviews with girls of a similar age to Kiki, the 13-year-old protagonist of the film.
 Additional to that, commercials related to both the film and previous Studio Ghibli films were also aired, raising awareness in an attempt to expand their audience.
 Kiki’s Delivery Service subsequently opened in Japanese theatres on July 29th 1989, and became one of the year’s highest grossing movie in Japan.